rpsft/etlbox/ETLBoxDocu/articles/examples/example_webservice_as_source.md

-# Example: Use Web Service as data source
+# Example: Use Custom source to consume web service

+## JsonSource

+If you would like to use a WebAPI or REST service as data source, you should first check if the [current implementation of `JsonSource`](../dataflow/dataflow_web_services.md) is not already satisfying your needs.

 ## Purpose

-If you would like to use a WebAPI or REST service as data source, this can be done with ETLBox.
-There is currently no particular DataFlow source to achive this.
-The `CustomSource` can be simply modified.
+The example shows how the `CustomSource` can be used to query any kind of web service.

 ## Test web service

 In this example, I will use the JSONPlaceHolder project.
 It is a fake Online REST API for Testing and Prototyping.
 See [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) for more details.